University of Pennsylvania Law School: Notable alumni

+Among the school's alumni are a U.S. Supreme Court Justice, at least 76 judges of United States court system, 18 state Supreme Court Justices (with 8 serving as chief justice), 3 supreme court justices of foreign countries, at least 46 members of United States Congress as well as 9 Olympians, 5 of whom won 13 medals, several founders of law firms, university presidents and deans, business entrepreneurs, leaders in the public sector, and government officials.

 Notable faculty

 The law school's faculty is selected to match its inter-disciplinary orientation.
 Seventy percent of the standing faculty hold advanced degrees beyond the JD, and more than a third hold secondary appointments in other departments at the university.
-The law school is well known for its corporate law group, with professors Jill Fisch, Elizabeth Pollman, and David Skeel being regularly included among the best corporate and securities law scholars in the country.
-The School has also built a strong reputation for its law and economics group (professors Tom Baker, Jon Klick, and Natasha Sarin), its criminal law group (professors Stephanos Bibas,  Kim Ferzan, Leo Katz, Stephen J. Morse, Shaun Ossei-Owusu, Paul H. Robinson, and David Rudovsky) and its legal history group (professors Sally Gordon, Sophia Lee, Serena Mayeri, Karen Tani).
+The law school is well known for its corporate law group, with professors Jill Fisch and David Skeel being regularly included among the best corporate and securities law scholars in the country.
+The School has also built a strong reputation for its law and economics group (professors Tom Baker, Jon Klick, and Natasha Sarin), its criminal law group (professors Stephanos Bibas, Leo Katz, Stephen J. Morse, Paul H. Robinson, and David Rudovsky) and its legal history group (professors Sally Gordon, Sophia Lee, Serena Mayeri, Karen Tani).
 Some notable Penn Law faculty members include: